Supportive Measures for Complainants

-- The Office of Institutional Equity & Title IX works with the Registrar’s Office to change class sections.
+- The Office for Institutional Equity works with the Registrar’s Office to change class sections.

-- The Office of Institutional Equity & Title IX works works with individual professors to develop expectations allowing for a safer classroom environment.
+- The Office for Institutional Equity works works with individual professors to develop expectations allowing for a safer classroom environment.

 Testing Support Measures

-- The Office of Institutional Equity & Title IX works with Disability Support Services to coordinate Testing in the Testing Center.
+- The Office for Institutional Equity works with Disability Support Services to coordinate Testing in the Testing Center.
 This will provide an environment that is quieter.
-The Office of Institutional Equity & Title IX cannot coordinate additional time on tests.
+The Office for Institutional Equity cannot coordinate additional time on tests.
 Requests for this accommodation need to go through the Disability Support Services request process.

 Other Academic Support Measures

-- The Office of Institutional Equity & Title IX works with CASA or academic departments to ensure students have access to tutoring.
+- The Office for Institutional Equity works with CASA or academic departments to ensure students have access to tutoring.

-- The Office of Institutional Equity & Title IX works with individual professors to ensure students can be successful in their classes.
+- The Office for Institutional Equity works with individual professors to ensure students can be successful in their classes.

-- The Office of Institutional Equity & Title IX can assist with changing your advisor.
+- The Office for Institutional Equity can assist with changing your advisor.